2022 Maryland Senate election: District 28

 The new 28th district encompasses most of Charles County.
-First-term Democratic incumbent Arthur Ellis, who was elected in 2018 with 66.2% of the vote, is running for a second term.
+First-term Democratic incumbent Arthur Ellis, who was elected in 2018 with 66.2% of the vote, ran for a second term.

 Democratic primary

-Maryland Matters has identified the Democratic primary election in District 28 as a "race to watch".
+Maryland Matters identified the Democratic primary election in District 28 as a "race to watch".

 General election

 District 29

 The new 29th district encompasses all of St. Mary's County and south Calvert County.
-First-term Republican incumbent Jack Bailey, who was elected in 2018 with 60.2% of the vote, is running for a second term unopposed.
+First-term Republican incumbent Jack Bailey, who was elected in 2018 with 60.2% of the vote, ran for a second term, unopposed.

 District 30

 The new 30th district encompasses south Anne Arundel County, including the state capital, Annapolis.
-First-term Democratic incumbent Sarah K. Elfreth, who was elected in 2018 with 53.8% of the vote, is running for a second term.
+First-term Democratic incumbent Sarah Elfreth, who was elected in 2018 with 53.8% of the vote, ran for a second term.